Cv-Keep/cvkeep-docs/docs/internationalization.md

 All the messages and emails that the API returns or send are translated directly on the backend, then delivered.
 An `i18n Express Middleware` was created specially to do it, you can check all the documentation for the i18n Middleware and its behavior on this link: https://github.com/felippe-regazio/express-rest-i18n.

-So, there is no backend messages on the frontend translations, and the backend doesnt send any translation key to the front end, the front and back internationalization are completely separated concerns.
+So, there is no backend messages on the frontend translations, and the backend doesn't send any translation key to the front end, the front and back internationalization are completely separated concerns.
 To specify to the API which language you want the responses, just set an `application-language` Header on your requests, the API will use this header to define the response locale.
 The Cv Keep Frontend will automatically handle this header for your when making requests to the API.

 If you plan to change how the i18n works for the backend, or change the messages you must take a look on the root folder `/i18n`.
 For deeper modifications you will need to change the `i18n Express Middleware`.